Approximating the order 2 quantum Wasserstein distance using the moment-SOS hierarchy: Preliminaries and problem statement

 \begin{definition}[\cite{beatty2024}] Given a quantum transport plan \( e = \{ (\omega_\ell, u_\ell, v_\ell)\}_\ell \in Q(\rho, \nu) \), the associated order $2$ quantum transport cost is defined as

 The order $2$ quantum Wasserstein distance between \( \rho \) and \( \nu \) is given by

 \end{definition}

-\begin{remark} In the pure to pure case from Example~\ref{ex:pure_pure}, the transport plan is unique and yields an exact evaluation of the Wasserstein distance \( W_2(\rho,\nu) = 1 \).
+\begin{remark} When the source and target are pure states, there is only one feasible transport plan.
+In the pure to pure case from Example~\ref{ex:pure_pure}, the transport plan is unique and yields an exact evaluation of the Wasserstein distance \( W_2(\rho,\nu) = 1 \).
 This is in contrast to the mixed to mixed case from Example~\ref{ex:mixed_mixed}, where the provided feasible plan is not necessarily optimal and gives only an upper bound \( 1 \geq W_2(\rho,\nu) \). \end{remark}